d3bate/d3bate/CODE_OF_CONDUCT.md

 And ensure that they:
 * accepting constructive criticism and taking it on board (this is not to say that criticism which is malicious in nature is acceptable)
 * giving criticism in a constructive manner – we believe that criticism is an important part of any open source project and should be encouraged.
-The manner of delivery, however, is important:
+We have a duty to build the best software we can and this involves being honest about what we think about code.
+The manner of delivery, however, is important and should never make other members of the project feel vindicated against or as though someone harbours malicious intent towards them:
     * criticism should be justified – reasons should be given for why the criticism is valid
     * it is useful if criticism suggests improvements, or alternative approaches, to the matter at hand
     * criticism should avoid personal attacks, and instead focus on the work which has been produced.